Selecting Files for Backup

 Carbonite automatically backs up the most common data on your Windows computer.
 By default, Carbonite selects data associated with all user profiles on your computer, which includes the Desktop, Documents, Downloads, Music, and Pictures folders.

-You can manually select data by right-clicking on the files or folders within Windows File Explorer and clicking Carbonite; Back this up.
+You can manually select data from the computer that has Carbonite installed by right-clicking on the files or folders within Windows File Explorer and clicking Carbonite; Back this up.

 If you do not see this option, Carbonite may not be installed on your computer.
 Please reinstall Carbonite Safe or reinstall Carbonite Safe Backup Pro to select files for backup that are supported on your plan.